FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

  * Debugger is active!
  * Debugger PIN: 162-573-883
 ```
-From a remote browser on the same network, check to make sure your webserver is working by going to [http://ixe00.local:5000]()
+From a remote browser on the same network, check to make sure your webserver is working by going to [http://<YouPiIPAddress>:5000]().
+You should be able to see "Hello World" on the webpage.

 ## Demo

-In the [demo directory](./demo), you will find an example wizard of oz project you may use as a template. **You do not have to** feel free to get creative.
+In the [demo directory](./demo), you will find an example wizard of oz project you may use as a template. **You do not have to** use it, feel free to get creative!!
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You can control what system says from the controller as well.

-## Optional
+## Optional Exercise

 There is an included [dspeech](./dspeech) demo that uses [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech) for speech to text.
-If you're interested in trying it out we suggest you create a seperarate virutalenv.
+If you're interested in trying it out, we suggest you create a seperarate virutal environment for it: